Dodge Spirit: Model history

-R/T
+Spirit R/T

 In 1991, Chrysler introduced the Spirit R/T, featuring a version of the 2.2 L engine with a 16-valve DOHC head designed by Lotus, who won a design competition against Maserati and Hans Hermann.
 Fed by a Garrett intercooled turbocharger, the Turbo III engine produced 224 hp and 217 lbft.
 The R/T also featured unique interior and exterior trims.
 The only transmission was a heavy-duty A568 5-speed manual transmission built by Chrysler's New Process Gear division, with a gearset supplied by Getrag.
 Heavy-duty vented four wheel disc brakes were standard equipment, with optional anti-lock brakes.
 Color-keyed 15-inch alloy wheels were standard, with P205/60R15 tires.

 At the time, the R/T was advertised as "the fastest sedan made in America", and one of the quickest performance sedans under $40,000, with Chrysler placing its performance above the BMW M5.
 It could reach 60 mph in 5.8 seconds, according to Car and Driver, making it one of the quickest front wheel drive cars ever offered in the American market.
 It was chosen as Motor Trend magazine's "Domestic Sport Sedan of the Year", beating the Ford Taurus SHO for 1991 and 1992.

 All R/Ts were built in Mexico.
 A total of 1,208 were sold in the U.S. in 1991 – 774 in red and 434 in white.
 An additional 191 were sold in the U.S. in 1992 – 92 red, 68 white, and 31 silver.
 The only discernible changes for 1992 were a lower first gear ratio for reduced turbo lag, woodgrain dashboard trim as used on the Chrysler LeBaron sedan, blacked-out upper and lower grille inserts, clear rather than amber lenses for the front parking and turn signal lights, and a speedometer calibrated to 150 mph rather than 120 mph.